 Using Sanako Pronounce in Editor Mode

 Sanako Pronounce allows you to create a “Listen and Repeat” exercise from a simple set of words or phrases.
 The Editor mode is used to create these engaging exercises from text alone.
-If you know or have the text then you can create a fully interactive multimedia pronunciation exercise in minutes.
+If you have the text ready, then you can create a fully interactive multimedia pronunciation exercise in minutes.

 STEP 1 – OPEN the Editor

-When Sanako pronounce opens it does so in the Practice Mode so to start creating your own exercise click on the EDITOR tab.
+When Sanako Pronounce opens it does so in the Practice Mode so to start creating your own exercise click on the EDITOR tab.

 STEP 2 – Locate or create your source text

 In order to create your exercise there are three common methods.

 - Copy and Paste from an existing document

 - Copy and Paste from an web page